thinesjs/ssl-pinning-generator/README.md

 ## Overview

 This tool reads SSL certificate pinning configurations from a JSON file, encrypts them using a public key, and outputs an encrypted file that can be securely distributed to client applications.
 It's particularly useful for mobile app developers implementing certificate pinning for enhanced security.
+You may need to replace the `example.com` placeholder with your appropriate domain.

 ## Installation